Pediatric Facial Trauma

 During play, remember shin guards, mouth guards and helmets!
 Especially when riding a bike!

-Play it safe, and if life throws a curve ball (at your face!) give New England Oral Surgery Associates, LLC a call at 978-667-8600
+Play it safe, and if life throws a curve ball (at your face!) give New England Oral & Maxillofacial Surgery a call at 978-667-8600